Sample Undergraduate Business Dissertation Proposal

 The researcher perceives the issue of ethical considerations as one of the most critical areas of this research.
 Furthermore, the author recognizes that issues related to cultural backgrounds and language are sensitive.
 The privacy of the research respondents will be guaranteed.
-Besides, participants will be entitled to rights to pull off from the study at any study phases without explanation.
+Besides, participants will be entitled to the right to pull off from the study at any study phase without explanation.

 Badal, S. and Harter, J. K. (2014) ‘Gender Diversity, Business-Unit Engagement, and

 Performance’, Journal of Leadership and Organizational Studies, 21(4), pp. 354–365. doi: 10.1177/1548051813504460.

 Conversi, D. (2014) ‘Between the hammer of globalization and the anvil of nationalism: Is